 Read more “Which travel companies treated you right during the pandemic?”

 The phrase “goodwill gesture” has been thrown around a lot in the travel industry during the pandemic.
 When airlines refund fares for canceled flights or when cruise lines offer 125 percent credits, they act as if they’re doing travelers a favor — something they don’t have to do but are doing anyway.

 But what is a goodwill gesture, and how do you get one?

-Read more “How to plan a spring break trip during a pandemic”
+Read more “How to get a goodwill gesture from a travel company”

 Is it safe to travel yet?
 People like Stephanie Wolkin want to know.

 Safe for her means she can see her 97-year-old mother in New Jersey without infecting her with the deadly COVID-19 virus.
 Safe means she can find a way to make her annual trip to France this year, to make up for the one canceled last summer.